-- Econometric Time Series Analysis: advanced treatment of the core theory and practice of time series econometrics
+- Econometric Time Series Analysis: provides an advanced treatment of the core theory and practice of time series econometrics.

-- Experimental Economics and Finance: the methodology of experimental economics and the dialogue between theoretical and laboratory-based empirical work
+- Experimental Economics and Finance: focuses on the methodology of experimental economics and the dialogue between theoretical and laboratory-based empirical work.

-- Monetary Policy: key issues in monetary policy
+- Monetary Policy: studies key issues in monetary policy.

-MSc Economics students may take up to one advanced undergraduate optional module (coded EC4xxx) in the second semester with the prior permission of the MSc Economics programme director.
+MSc Economics students may take up to one advanced undergraduate optional module from the following in the second semester:

-The topics, and therefore module titles, vary year on year as they reflect staff research interests; in addition, optional modules require a minimum number of participants in order to be offered (see the University’s position on curriculum development)
+The topics, and therefore module titles, vary year on year as they reflect staff research interests.
+Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development)

 The final element of the MSc is a 15,000-word dissertation.
 The dissertation should be on an area of economics that you are interested in, and chosen in discussion with your supervisor who will support you through the process.

-You will receive training in Semester 1 in framing a hypothesis, conducting bibliographic research, writing a literature survey, and structuring a dissertation.
+You will receive training in framing a hypothesis, conducting bibliographic research, writing a literature survey, and structuring a dissertation.